davidagler/howtowritephilosophy/templates/citingandquoting/citingquoting_template.md

 Here is a quote from a journal article: "It is sometimes said that the world might itself *be* vague.
 Rather than vagueness being a deficiency in our mode of describing the world, it would then be a necessary feature of any true description of it.
 It is also said that amongst the statements which may not have a determinate truth value as a result of their vagueness are identity statements.
 Combining these two views we would arrive at the idea that the world might contain certain objects about which it is a *fact* that they have fuzzy boundaries.
 But is this idea coherent?"

 The quote is from p.208 of a journal.
 The article is titled "Can There Be Vague Objects?".
 It was published in 1978 in a journal titled *Analysis*.
 Volume Number 38, Issue Number 4.
 The article is one page long: p.208.
+The author is Gareth Evans.

 ## Section 3.
 Instructions